jerry-breda/jerry-breda/README.md

 - 👋 Hi, I’m @jerry-breda
-- 👀 I’m interested in data analytics & cyber security
+- 👀 I’m interested in data analytics and biophysical applications
 - 🌱 I’m currently learning java, c++, python, and sql
 - 💞️ I’m looking to collaborate on game mods, bots, small scale projects
-- 📫 How to reach me @ my discord bluebengal#0464
+- 📫 How to reach me @ my discord bissonett#0464

 <!---
 jerry-breda/jerry-breda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.